OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Remote_Variables.md

 You can use local variables in remote commands, but the variable must be defined in the local session.

-Beginning in PowerShell 3.0, you can use the `Using` scope modifier to identify a local variable in a remote command.
+Beginning in PowerShell 3.0, you can use the `Using:` scope modifier to identify a local variable in a remote command.

-The syntax of `Using` is as follows:
+The syntax of `Using:` is as follows:

 ```
 $Using:<VariableName>
 ```

 In the following example, the `$ps` variable is created in the local session, but is used in the session in which the command runs.
-The `Using` scope modifier identifies `$ps` as a local variable.
+The `Using:` scope modifier identifies `$ps` as a local variable.

 ```powershell